 • Reciprocity statement: this is only required when the parent company is based in certain jurisdictions; it is a declaration from the foreign company stating that it may open branches.

 All the above information must be in Danish or accompanied by a Danish translation and our team of agents who specialize in company formation in Denmark can help you with detailed information about the submission of these documents.

 After receiving a unique registration number, the Danish branch must also register for social security purposes.

 Even though is not considered a legal entity, a branch is advantageous especially because it doesn’t have to prepare audited financial statements.
 However, a certified copy of the audited financial statements of the parent company must be deposit at the Danish Commerce and Companies Agency.
 Also, the bookkeeping is necessary as the branch must pay VAT like any ordinary local company.

-A special consideration for foreign companies that expand their business to Denmark using a branch office is the liability level: the parent company abroad is fully liable for the debts and obligations of its Danish branch.
+One of the most important issues to take into consideration for foreign companies that expand their business to Denmark using a branch office is the liability level: the parent company abroad is fully liable for the debts and obligations of its Danish branch.